gilch/hissp/docs/style_guide.rst

 Aliasing and Imports
 ::::::::::::::::::::

-Avoid repeating the name of the containing module or package when writing definitions, because they may be accessed through an alias or as a module attribute.

 The programmer should not have to guess what an `alias<_macro_.alias>` means when jumping into an unfamiliar file.
 Use consistent aliases within a project.